swayamn72/daily-progress/OverTheWireWalkthrough.md

 - Used redirections like `2>/dev/null` to suppress errors.
 - Practiced using pipes (`|`) for command chaining.
 - Dealt with file extractions and decompressions systematically.
+- Used `nc` and `openssl` for network-based challenges.
+- Managed SSH keys and secure connections.